 Changes in the subjective input assumptions, particularly for the expected stock price volatility and the expected term of options, can materially affect the fair value estimate.
 Our expected stock price volatility assumption is based on the historical volatility of our stock over a period similar to the expected term and other relevant factors.
-Lower estimated volatility reduces the fair value of a stock option.
-The total fair value of stock options granted during the year ended December 31, 2011 was \$13.6 million.
-If the weighted average of the stock price volatility assumption was increased or decreased by 10% to 36.2% or 29.6%, respectively, the total fair value of stock options awarded during the year ended December 31, 2011 would have increased or decreased by approximately 8% and the total expense recognized for the year ended December 31, 2011 for options awarded during the same period would have increased or decreased by approximately \$0.2 million.
+Lower estimated volatility reduces the fair value of a stock option, while higher estimated volatility has the opposite effect.
+The total fair value of stock options granted during the year ended December 31, 2012 was \$8.0 million.
+If the weighted average of the stock price volatility assumption was increased or decreased by 1%, the total fair value of stock options awarded during the year ended December 31, 2012 would have increased or decreased by approximately 3% and the total expense recognized for the year ended December 31, 2012 for options awarded during the same period would have increased or decreased by less than \$0.1 million.

-We derive the expected term assumption for stock options based on historical experience and other relevant factors concerning expected behavior with regard to option exercise.
+We derive the expected term assumption for stock options based on historical experience and other relevant factors concerning expected behavior with regard to option exercises.
 The expected term is determined using a consistent method at each grant date.
-Longer expected term assumptions increase the fair value of stock option awards, and therefore increase the expense recognized per award.
-If the weighted average of the expected term was increased or decreased by one year, the total fair value of stock options awarded during the year ended December 31, 2011 would have increased by 10% or decreased by 12%, respectively, and the total expense recognized for the year ended December 31, 2011 for options awarded during 2011 would have increased or decreased by \$0.3 million.
+A longer expected term assumption increases the fair value of stock option awards, while a shorter expected term assumption has the opposite effect.
+If the weighted average of the expected term was increased or decreased by one year, the total fair value of stock options awarded during the year ended December 31, 2012 would have increased by 10% or decreased by 11%, respectively, and the total expense recognized for the year ended December 31, 2012 for options awarded during 2012 would have increased or decreased by \$0.2 million.

+Share-based compensation expense is recognized on a straight-line basis over the requisite service period, which ranges from one to five years, depending on the award.
 Share-based compensation expense is based on the number of awards ultimately expected to vest and is, therefore, reduced for an estimate of the number of awards that are expected to be forfeited.
 The forfeiture estimates are based on historical data and other factors, and compensation expense is adjusted for actual results.
-Total share-based compensation expense for the year ended December 31, 2011 was \$15.5 million, which is net of a reduction of \$3.0 million for actual and estimated forfeitures.
+Total share-based compensation expense for the year ended December 31, 2012 was \$15.9 million, which is net of a reduction of \$2.9 million for actual and estimated forfeitures.
 Changes in estimated forfeiture rates and differences between estimated forfeiture rates and actual experience may result in significant, unanticipated increases or decreases in share-based compensation expense from period to period.
 The termination of employment of certain employees who hold large numbers of share-based compensation instruments may also have a significant, unanticipated impact on forfeiture experience and, therefore, on share-based compensation expense.
 Modifications of the terms of outstanding options may result in significant increases or decreases in share-based compensation.
-There were no modifications to the terms of outstanding options, restricted stock units or deferred stock units with vesting conditions during 2011, 2010 or 2009.
+There were no modifications to the terms of outstanding options, restricted stock units or deferred stock units during 2012, 2011 or 2010.

-The fair value of stock options, restricted stock units, deferred stock units, and employee stock purchase rights issued during the years ended December 31, 2011, 2010 and 2009 totaled \$25.5 million, \$16.3 million and \$16.4 million, respectively.
-The total unrecognized compensation expense, net of estimated forfeitures, for unvested share-based compensation awards outstanding at December 31, 2011 was \$31.1 million, which will be recognized over a weighted average of approximately 1.7 years.
+The fair value of stock options, restricted stock units, deferred stock units, and employee stock purchase rights issued during the years ended December 31, 2012, 2011 and 2010 totaled \$18.2 million, \$25.5 million and \$16.3 million, respectively.
+The total unrecognized compensation expense, net of estimated forfeitures, for unvested share-based compensation awards outstanding at December 31, 2012 was \$33.3 million, which will be recognized over a weighted average period of approximately 1.6 years.